TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Mapping arguments
 -----------------

-In this section we would describe in detail what happens during a request before the accordingly action is called.
-Particular interesting is this process when sending a form.
-Because the HTTP protocol (and PHP) only can transfer arrays and strings, a big array with data is transferred when sending a form.
+In this section we will describe in detail what happens during a request before the respective action is called, especially when sending a form.
+Because the HTTP protocol (and PHP) can only transfer arrays and strings, a large array with data is transferred when sending a form.
 In the action, domain objects are often expected as input parameter, so somehow the array must become an object.
-That is done by Extbase during the so called *Argument Mappings*.
-It makes it possible that as an user of Extbase you not only work with arrays, but you can change objects in forms or give over a complete object as *parameter* in links.
+That is done by Extbase during the *Argument Mappings*.
+It makes it possible that as a user of Extbase you not only work with arrays, but you can change objects in forms or give over a complete object as *parameter* in links.